 The $100 program fee covers all program expenses, including housing, meals, and mandatory activities.
 You are responsible, however, for covering any personal expenses (e.g., souvenirs, free time activities, snacks, etc.).

 No overnight visitors are permitted during the in person 2 week summer bridge.

 You will be expected to comply with the rules and regulations as outlined by the Fogcutter Student Handbook, and all information contained in the Muscat Scholars Program Welcome Guide.
 Your full cooperation is necessary to ensure the enjoyment and enrichment of everyone in the program.
 Disruptive conduct will not be tolerated and may result in removal from the program and/or review with administrative staff.

-Violation of any Muscat Scholars Program/University of San Francisco rules during the program may require immediate removal from campus.
+Violation of any Muscat Scholars Program/University of San Francisco rules during the summer bridge program may require immediate removal from campus.
 You understand that you are responsible for finding your own accommodations in this instance.